boomcamp/django-restframework/README.md

-# Connecting docker postgreSQL to Django app
+# Connecting to PostgreSQL with Docker

 This is just the same on how you connect node to docker in your `frontend-course`.